-- Company-specific changes;
+- Company-specific changes,

-- Changes in interest rates;
+- · Changes in interest rates,

-- Changes in exchange rates;
+- Changes in exchange rates,

-- Changes in commodity prices and energy sources,
+- · Changes in cyclical factors such as employment, government spending and debt, inflation,

-- Changes in cyclical factors such as employment, government spending and debt, inflation,
+- Changes in the legal environment,

-- Changes in the legal environment and
+- · Changes to investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors, and

-- · Changes in investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors.
+- Changes in commodity prices.